ewasilly/ProjectMProg/PROCESS.md

 #### Friday, 18 January
 I'm still having some problems with the bar chart.
 I need to figure out how to make a variable (el) global.
 I did make some steps in the right direction and I'm hoping that the bar chart will be working well by the end of Monday.
 I will spend some hours on the bar chart this weekend and try to get as far as possible and be ready on Monday with some concrete questions.

+#### Monday, 21 January
+The bar chart is working!
+I also made 2 of the 3 linked views.
+When the big pie chart is clicked on, two new pie charts show on the screen.
+The third linked view I hope to have finished by the end of the week.

+#### Tuesday, 22 January
+Today I got some 'bad' news.
+I forgot about 'grouping' my bar chart.
+The example that I used for my code was a grouped bar chart, but for some reason the grouping isn't happening in my chart.
+My project isn't complex enough if the bar chart isn't grouped.
+I'll have to make the bar chart all over again, because it's going to be too complicated to change the bar chart into a grouped bar chart.

+#### Wednesday, 23 January
+Today I wasn't feeling well and decided to stay home.
+I tried to work on my bar chart in the evening but didn't really manage.

+#### Thursday, 24 January
+Hackathon day.
+I wasn't able to ask any questions.
+I really need some help.

+#### Friday, 25 January
+The bar chart still isn't finished by the end of today.
+I'm getting worried.
+I also still need to complete the third linked view...
+Hopefully I'll figure out the bar chart by myself during the weekend.